 Materials are available in Stratasys’ propriety canister format.
 Each canister is equipped with an encoded SmartSpool chip that monitors filament/support levels and types.
 The canister drive can house two material canisters and two support canisters and features vacuum and air pressure gauges alongside an LED system for monitoring material/support levels.

 The Fortus 400MC is controlled by a four-line 40 character monochromatic control panel and keypad.
 The controls are arranged in intuitive menus that are easy to navigate and allows users to tinker with material loading/unloading functions, opening/closing the various doors, monitoring the system, monitoring material status, monitor print job progress (run time, estimated finishing time, build height, etc.), turn the printer on/off, network settings, job queue and more.

-Connectivity is assured through Ethernet, which is typical for industrial grade printers and allows access to an extensive network of workstations for rapid print triggering and monitoring.
+Connectivity is assured through Ethernet, which is typical for industrial grade printers and allows access to an extensive network of workstations for fast print triggering and monitoring.

 Finally, to round off the features, the Fortus 400MC runs with the Stratasys engineered job processing and print management software tandem of Insight and Control Center.
 There’s no support for third-party, but then again this is pretty standard for large scale printers.

 Packaging & Assembly